matiboux/matiboux-guides/app/app/src/content/docs/dev/docker/compose.md

 For readability, I recommend following a consistent order for properties in your `docker-compose.yml` file.
 This helps maintain clarity and makes it easier to understand the configuration at a glance.

-As a general guideline, properties should be grouped by their high-level purpose and ordered by scope, relevance, and chronological order of execution.
+As a general guideline, properties should be **grouped by their high-level purpose** and **ordered by scope**, relevance, and chronological order of execution.

 Specifically, in this example, we group properties into three main categories:
 - **Extend**: Configuration for inheritance.